natcap/natural-capital-footprint-impact/README.md

 - `kba_within_1km`: Binary value indicating whether each pixel is within 1 kilometer of a Key Biodiversity Area (KBA) or not (1 = yes, 0 = no).
 Adapted from data created for Damania et al. (2023).
 KBAs are from BirdLife International (2019).

 Some useful definitions:
-- **Asset**: A unit of physical infrastructure that occupies space on the surface of the earth, such as a mine, office, restaurant, cell tower, hospital, pipeline, or billboard.
+- **Asset**: A unit of physical infrastructure that occupies land on Earth's surface, such as a mine, office, restaurant, cell tower, hospital, pipeline, or billboard.
-- **Footprint**: The area on the earth surface taken up by an asset.
+- **Footprint**: The area on Earth's surface occupied by an asset.

-Asset location data is usually available as point coordinates (latitude/longitude).
+Asset location data are usually available as point coordinates (latitude/longitude).
 The real footprint of an asset may be available, but usually is not.
 To account for differences in data availability, this script can be used in three different ways:
 1. **Point mode**: Assets are provided by the user as latitude/longitude points.
 The actual asset footprint is not known or modeled.
 Ecosystem service statistics are calculated under each point only.
 2. **Buffer mode**: Assets are provided by the user as latitude/longitude points.
-The asset footprint is modeled by creating a circular buffer with defined area around each point.
-Ecosystem service statistics are calculated under each buffer/footprint.
+The asset footprint is modeled around each point by creating a circular buffer of an area defined by the asset type.
+Ecosystem service statistics are calculated under each buffered footprint.
 3. **Polygon mode**: Assets are provided by the user as footprint polygons.
 This mode is preferred if actual asset footprint data are available.
 Ecosystem service statistics are calculated under each footprint.

 ## Data you must provide